Master's Program in Art, Law and Business

 The Art Law course investigates the role that law plays in the commercial art world.
 It explores key legal instruments used in transactions, the roles of national and international legislation in the governance of the art market and the effects these have on the free movement of cultural objects between key international selling centers.

-These courses provide students with knowledge over a range of areas in international art business including: art law and taxation, appraisal/valuation, intellectual property rights, ethics and corporate social responsibility and use of information and communication technology.
+These courses provide students with knowledge over a range of areas in international art business including art law and taxation, appraisal/valuation, intellectual property rights, ethics and corporate social responsibility, use of information and communication technology

 2 credits per term (6 credits total)